-Macbeth himself was in turn killed and defeated in 1057.
-His stepson Lulach claimed the Scottish throne briefly before being himself killed in 1058.
+Macbeth himself was killed and defeated in 1057.
+His stepson Lulach claimed the Scottish throne before being killed in 1058.

-The last ruling ‘king’ or ‘earl’ of Moray, was Óengus (Angus) son of the daughter of Lulach.
+Moray’s last ruling ‘king’ or ‘earl’ was Óengus (Angus). Óengus was the son of the daughter of Lulach.

-Óengus (Angus) challenged David I of Scotland in battle, but was defeated and killed at Stracathro in Angus, in 1130.
+Óengus (Angus) sought to challenge David I of Scotland in battle but was defeated and later killed at Stracathro in Angus in 1130.

 King David I was determined, after the battle of Stracathro, to subdue and ultimately destroy the Kingdom of Moray.
 He founded the priory at Urquart, Royal castles and burghs were established at Forres and Elgin and a castle at Auchindoun.